jeffmerkey/netware-screensaver-linux/README.md

 will contain the soure code archive file referred to in the \*.spec file used to build the RPM package.

-To build the Screensaver using rpm cd into the /root/rpmbuild/SPECS/ directory (/usr/src/packages/SPECS/ for SuSe) and enter the following command:
+To build the Screensaver using rpm, change directories (cd) into the /root/rpmbuild/SPECS/ directory (/usr/src/packages/SPECS/ for SuSe) and enter the following command:
 ```sh
 rpmbuild -ba netware-screensaver.spec <enter>
 ```